Plans Indoor Rainy Season

 Take a Mexican Cooking Class

-Rainy days are perfect for slowing down and learning how Mexican food actually works beyond tacos and tequila.
-Cooking classes in Mexico City usually start in local markets, where you walk through piles of chiles, herbs, tortillas, fresh produce, and ingredients you have probably never seen before.
-Then comes the fun part: making salsa by hand, learning why mole takes forever, destroying your first tortilla attempt, drinking mezcal while somebody’s grandma-level cooking skills make you feel humbled.
-It is messy, social, delicious, and one of the best ways to connect with Mexican culture without just sitting in a restaurant.
-And yes, eating everything afterward tastes significantly better because you made it yourself.
+Rainy days are perfect for slowing down and learning how Mexican food actually works.
+Cooking classes in Mexico City usually start in local markets — walking through piles of chiles, herbs, fresh produce, and ingredients you have probably never seen before.
+Then the fun part: making salsa by hand, learning why mole takes forever, destroying your first tortilla attempt, drinking mezcal while somebody’s cooking skills make you feel appropriately humbled.

 06